Vlad-Lapysh/nba-stats/README.md

   complexity.
 - **Consistency**: The system should ensure data consistency across different components and services using Hazelcast map-store, which provides eventual consistency.

-# PACELC Theorem Choices

-- **Partition (P) occurs**:
-    - **Availability (A) over Consistency (C)**: In case of network partition, the system favors availability using Hazelcast to ensure the application remains responsive, potentially sacrificing some consistency temporarily.
-- **Else (E), no partition**:
-    - **Latency (L) over Consistency (C)**: Under normal conditions, the system prioritizes latency, ensuring low response times and high throughput.
-This is achieved by keeping all statistics data in memory with Hazelcast, which improves performance even though it may sacrifice some level of consistency.

 # Technology/Architecture Decisions